zorro-del-caribe/ship-hold/doc/querybuilders.md

 * ##### using

-will add the ** USING ** clause (ideal if you want to use other tables in your condition)
+Will add the **USING** clause (ideal if you want to use other tables in your condition).

-Parameters: (table name list)
+Parameters: (table name list).

-Returns: itself
+Returns: itself.

 Example:

 ```Javascript
 sh
   .delete('films')